Paranoid Android: Writing and recording

 As with many other OK Computer tracks, "Paranoid Android" was recorded in St Catherine's Court, a 15th-century mansion near the village of St Catherine, near Bath, Somerset.
 It was produced by Nigel Godrich.

 Inspired by the through-composed structure of the Beatles' 1968 song "Happiness Is a Warm Gun", Radiohead fused parts from three different songs.
 Other inspirations included Queen's "Bohemian Rhapsody" and the work of the Pixies.

 The first version was over 14 minutes long and included a long Hammond organ outro performed by Jonny Greenwood.
 The guitarist Ed O'Brien said: "We'd be pissing ourselves while we played.
 We'd bring out the glockenspiel and it would be really, really funny."
 The singer, Thom Yorke, sarcastically referred to this version as "a Pink Floyd cover".
 Greenwood said later that the organ solo was "hard to listen to without clutching the sofa for support".
 Godrich said: "Nothing really happened with the outro.
 It just spun and spun and it got very Deep Purple and went off."
 An early extended version was included on the 2019 compilation MiniDiscs [Hacked].

-Influenced by the editing of the Beatles' Magical Mystery Tour, Radiohead shortened the song to six and a half minutes, with the organ solo replaced with a shorter guitar outro.
+Influenced by the editing of the Beatles' Magical Mystery Tour, Radiohead shortened the song to six and a half minutes, replacing the organ solo with a shorter guitar solo.
 The bassist, Colin Greenwood, said the band "felt like irresponsible schoolboys ...
 Nobody does a six-and-a-half-minute song with all these changes.
 It's ridiculous."
 For the ending, Yorke recorded himself shouting gibberish into a Dictaphone.
 Godrich edited the parts together with tape.
-He said: "It’s a very hard thing to explain, but it’s all on 24-track and it runs through ...
+He said: "It's a very hard thing to explain, but it's all on 24-track and it runs through ...
 I was very pleased with myself.
 I sort of stood there and said, 'You guys have no idea what I've just done.'
 It was pretty clever."

 The title is taken from Marvin the Paranoid Android from the science fiction series The Hitchhiker's Guide to the Galaxy.
 Yorke said the title was a joke: "It was like, 'Oh, I'm so depressed.'
 And I just thought, that's great.
 That's how people would like me to be ...
 The rest of the song is not personal at all."